polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network.md

 cargo build --release
 ```

 The build artifacts will be output to the `target/release` directory.
-The WASM build artifacts can be found in the `target/release/wbuild/solochain-template-runtime` directory.
+The Wasm build artifacts can be found in the `target/release/wbuild/solochain-template-runtime` directory.
 You should see the following files:

 - *solochain_template_runtime.compact.compressed.wasm*
 - *solochain_template_runtime.compact.wasm*